-Under the Abolition proposal, when constraints bind between Snowy Hydro's generators and their new RRNs there will be mis-pricing, resulting in incentives for Snowy Hydro to engage in disorderly bidding (as discussed in Section 4.1).
+Under the Abolition alternative, when constraints bind between Snowy Hydro's generators and their new RRNs there will be mis-pricing, resulting in incentives for Snowy Hydro to engage in disorderly bidding (as discussed in Section 4.1).
 For example, when congestion arises between Murray and the Victorian RRN, the local value of output at Murray will be lower than the RRP.
 However, given Murray generation will be settled at the higher Victorian RRP, Snowy Hydro faces incentives to bid Murray generation into the market below cost in order to ensure it is dispatched and therefore earns the RRP.
 Similarly, when constraints bind between Tumut and the NSW RRN, Snowy Hydro faces incentives to offer its Tumut generation into the market below cost.
-Once again, it is unclear based on the conceptual analysis whether the Abolition proposal would lead to more efficient dispatch outcomes compared to the Split Snowy Region or Southern Generators' Congestion Pricing proposals.
+Once again, it is unclear based on the conceptual analysis whether the Abolition alternative would lead to more efficient dispatch outcomes compared to the Split Snowy Region or Southern Generators' Congestion Pricing proposals.
 The Commission has undertaken quantitative modelling to inform its analysis.

 The Commission's quantitative modelling, presented in Appendix B, demonstrates that while all the proposals result in dispatch efficiency improvements relative to the base case, neither the Split Snowy Region or Southern Generators' Congestion Pricing proposals produce the most efficient dispatch outcomes.
-The alternative Abolition proposal provides the most efficient dispatch outcomes.
-Compared to the base case, the Split Snowy Region, and Southern Generators' Congestion Pricing proposal, the alternative Abolition proposal resulted in an increased level of competition, with sustainable bidding patterns involving participants offering almost all their capacity into the market, maximising dispatch efficiency.
-By pricing Murray and Tumut generation at the Victorian and NSW RRNs, respectively, the Abolition proposal promotes incentives for Snowy Hydro to maximise its production by bidding competitively.
-In contrast, Snowy Hydro faces incentives to withdraw capacity in order to maintain headroom at times under the Southern Generators' Congestion proposal.
+The Abolition alternative provides the most efficient dispatch outcomes.
+Compared to the base case, the Split Snowy Region, and Southern Generators' Congestion Pricing proposal, the Abolition alternative resulted in an increased level of competition, with sustainable bidding patterns involving participants offering almost all their capacity into the market, maximising dispatch efficiency.
+By pricing Murray and Tumut generation at the Victorian and NSW RRNs, respectively, the Abolition alternative promotes incentives for Snowy Hydro to maximise its production by bidding competitively.
+In contrast, Snowy Hydro faces incentives to withdraw capacity in order to maintain headroom at times under the Southern Generators' Congestion pricing and Split Snowy Region proposals, resulting in less efficient dispatch outcomes when compared to the outcomes under the Abolition alternative.

 Submissions were divided on the likely effect of each of the three Rule change proposals on dispatch efficiency.
-Several submissions supported the conclusion that the Abolition proposal was likely to result in the greatest improvement in dispatch efficiency.
-However, some submissions submitted that the Split Snowy Region proposal was likely to result in greater efficiency improvements than the Abolition proposal by avoiding the creation of remote intra-regional generators.
+Several submissions supported the conclusion that the Abolition alternative was likely to result in the greatest improvement in dispatch efficiency.
+However, some submissions submitted that the Split Snowy Region proposal was likely to result in greater efficiency improvements than the Abolition alternative by avoiding the creation of remote intra-regional generators.
 As discussed in more detail in Appendix A, the Commission does not believe that there is evidence to suggest the removal of existing regional boundaries under the Abolition proposal will result in substantial intra-regional constraints in the near term.

-Having regard to conceptual and quantitative analysis and submissions, the Commission concludes that economic efficiency of dispatch benefits from the Split Snowy Region and Southern Generators' Congestion Pricing proposals are not as great as those resulting from the more competitive environment under the alternative Abolition proposal.
+Having regard to conceptual and quantitative analysis and submissions, the Commission concludes that economic efficiency of dispatch benefits from the Split Snowy Region and Southern Generators' Congestion Pricing proposals are not as great as those resulting from the more competitive environment under the Abolition alternative.